OnionIoT/documentation/instructions.md

 **Step 2 – Write after approval**
  • Expand the outline per Sections 2–4.
  • Ask whenever any fact or path is uncertain.
+ • *If the user requests changes to the draft,* revise **only** the specified parts; leave the rest intact, and continue to follow the baseline formatting checklist as well as the rest of these prompts

 **Step 3 – Self-review**
  • Confirm: plain English, minimal fluff, correct headings, command explanations, copy-paste-safe code, proper admonitions, root-relative links, snippet/tab usage, front matter, Giscus import/comment, quad-fence wrapping.